-- Replacement of the generator may be required due to generator NEOS or if EOS has been reached and the generator cannot communicate or provide therapy. - Revision or replacement of the lead may be necessary if a broken or damaged lead is suspected, based on diagnostic tests or x-ray evaluation. - Removal of the system may be required in cases of infection or for certain medical procedures. - NOTE: For precautions related to the implantation procedure, see "Precautions-Related to Implantation" on page 24. - NOTE: Return explanted, or opened and unused component(s) of the VNS Therapy system to LivaNova.
-A Return Product Kit is available from "Technical Support" on page 179.
-See Return Product Form for an electronic copy of the form.
+- Replacement of the generator may be required due to generator NEOS or if EOS has been reached and the generator cannot communicate or provide therapy. - Revision or replacement of the lead may be necessary if a broken or damaged lead is suspected, based on diagnostic tests or x-ray evaluation. - Removal of the system may be required in cases of infection or for certain medical procedures.

+NOTE: For precautions related to the implantation procedure, see "Precautions-Related to Implantation" on page 27.

+NOTE: Return explanted, or opened and unused component(s) of the VNS Therapy system to LivaNova.
+A Return Product Kit is available from "Technical Support" on page 223.
+To access an electronic copy, see Return Product Form.

 These instructions are intended to be general guidelines.
-If you have questions about the procedures, contact "Technical Support" on page 179.
+If you have questions about the procedures, contact "Technical Support" on page 223.